gkrid/dokuwiki-plugin-filterrss/README.md

 README of filterrss dokuwiki plugin
 =================

-* &copy; Szymon Olewniczak, szymon.olewniczak@rid.pl, 2012-2013
+* &copy; Szymon Olewniczak and contributors 2012-2014
-* This application is licenced under [GNU General Public License, Version 3.0]
+* This application is licensed under [GNU General Public License, Version 3.0]

 All documentation for this plugin can be found at http://www.dokuwiki.org/plugin:filterrss